magnus-bb/dotconfig/~/zsh.md

-# zsh configs and plugins
+# Zsh configuration and plugins

 ## Installation
 Move `.zshrc` and `.zsh/` into your home folder.
 And see [Features](#features) for more information.